huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ### [RoBERTa](https://arxiv.org/abs/1907.11692)

 RoBERTa (Robustly Optimized BERT Approach) is an advanced variant of the BERT model proposed by Meta AI research team.
-BERT is a transformer-based language model using self-attention mechanisms for contextual word representations and trained with masked language model.
+BERT is a transformer-based language model using self-attention mechanisms for contextual word representations and trained with a masked language model objective.
 Note that BERT is an encoder only model used for natural language understanding tasks (such as sequence classification and token classification).

 RoBERTa is a popular model to fine-tune and appropriate as a baseline for our experiments.
 For more information, you can check the Hugging Face model [card](https://huggingface.co/docs/transformers/model_doc/roberta).